 Plastering isn’t a particularly easy job.
 Large jobs, such as plastering a ceiling, can be fiddly and tricky.
 On the whole, the secret to perfect plastering is lots of practice and a good technique.
 DIY enthusiasts may be keen to try their hand at plastering walls.
 There’s certainly enough guides out there offering handy tips and advice.
 But given the nature of the job and how the right technique can greatly influence the end result, in most cases plastering and rendering will be a job for the professionals.

-If you require any internal plastering and external rendering work, then Builder Guide has a host of professional plasterers who can carry out the job.
-Other areas of expertise they’ll be able to address include artexing, dry lining, screeding, plaster boarding and coving and cornice plastering work.
+Builder Guide has a host of professional plasterers for internal plastering and external rendering jobs.
+Professional plasterers are also skilled in artexing, dry lining, screeding, plaster boarding and coving and cornice plastering work.

 It’s best to find a member through Builder Guide who is registered with the Federation of Plastering and Drywall Contractors, or FDPC.